Nitrokey/nethsm-pkcs11/README.md

 ## Building

-OpenSSL and a working Rust toolchain are required.
+Openssl, make, perl, gcc and a working Rust toolchain are required.

 ```
 cargo build --release